davis-shyaka/Personal_Projects/README.md

 # Personal_Projects
-"For-fun" projects

 Projects that were done as part of Net Ninja's Modern Javascript Course.

-These projects contain some changes of my own.
+These contain some changes of my own, but otherwise are the same as instructed in the lectures.